zeeshan595/tortuga-library/README.md

 You can follow the instructions to install these dependencies in Ubuntu

-1. `sudo apt install libvulkan1 libvulkan-dev libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev`
+1. `sudo apt install libvulkan1 libvulkan-dev libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev libglm-dev`
 2. SDL2 might not come with vulkan support.
-But you can compile SDL2 yourself from `https://www.libsdl.org/download-2.0.php`
+But you can compile SDL2 yourself from `https://www.libsdl.org/download-2.0.php` Replace the compiled SDL2 with the system SDL2. `/usr/include/SDL2/` & `/usr/lib/x86_64-linux-gnu/`
-3. Replace the compiled SDL2 with the system SDL2. `/usr/include` & `/usr/lib`
+3. Download glslang Validator for compiling shaders from `https://github.com/KhronosGroup/glslang/releases`

 If using `vs code` open the `Project.code-workspace` and you can debug The project `Sandbox` from there.
 Otherwise build the project manually: